telefonicaid/fiware-pep-steelskin/README.md

 For each request, the proxy asks the IDM to validate the access token of the user (2).
 If the token is valid, the IDM answer with a response that contain the user roles (3).
 With those roles, the selected actions and resources (identified by the extra information) the PEP Proxy makes a request to the Access Manager for validation (4).
 This is an HTTP request using the XACML Request format.
 The Access Control component validates all the information and checks the retrieved data against the XACML Access Rules defined in the Identity Manager (4) (where each role for each user is associated with n permissions, each one of them defined using an XACML Rule).

-Actinos (2) and (3) may actually involve some more calls in the case of Keystone, in order to resolve organization names or user information, and in order to retrieve the PEP's own authoerization token.
+Actions (2) and (3) may actually involve some more calls in the case of Keystone, in order to resolve organization names or user information, and in order to retrieve the PEP's own authoerization token.
 All this calls are not depicted in the diagram as they can be safely cached (the cache being configurable in the config file).

 If the user is allowed to execute the requested action (5), the HTTP request is resend to the component (6); if it is not, it is rejected.